Marie Selika Williams

 Marie Selika Williams (c.
 1849 – May 19, 1937) was an American coloratura soprano.
-She was the first black artist to perform in the White House.
+She was the first Black artist to perform in the White House.

 Biography

 She was born Marie Smith in Natchez, Mississippi, around 1849.
-After she was born her family moved to Cincinnati, where a wealthy family funded voice lessons for her.
+After she was born, her family moved to Cincinnati, where a wealthy white family funded voice lessons for her.
 She moved to San Francisco in the 1870s and studied with Signora G. Bianchi.
 She then studied in Chicago with Antonio Farini, who taught the Italian method.
 There she met a fellow student, operatic baritone Sampson Williams, whom she would later marry.
+Between 1878 and 1879, she was scouted by an audience member named Mrs. Francis Bailey Gaskin of San Francisco, who encouraged her to study in Boston.
+Williams went on to study German, French, and Italian in Boston while residing in the home of Mrs. Gaskin's mother.

+While in Boston, Williams took up the stage name "Selika" or "Madame Selika" after the character in Giacomo Meyerbeer's opera L'Africaine.
+Williams, like Sissieretta Jones, would even perform in the costume of Meyerbeer's "Selika", an African queen.
+Due to her rendition of E. W. Mulder's "Polka Staccato", she was often called the "Queen of Staccato".
+Frederick G. Carnes' "Selika - Grand Vocal Waltz of Magic," composed exclusively for her, further showcases her talents, ranging from B3 to C6.
+Other praise for Williams have come from platforms such as The Paris Figaro, Berlin’s The Tagblatt, and Noted Negro Women.

-Williams became the first Black artist to perform in the White House in 1878.
+In 1878, Williams became the first black artist to perform in the White House.
 On November 13, she sang for President Rutherford B. Hayes and First Lady Lucy Webb Hayes in the Green Room and was introduced by Marshall Fred Douglass.
-She performed at Philadelphia's Academy of Music in 1878 and at New York's Steinway Hall in 1879.
-From 1882 to 1885 she performed across Europe with her husband, giving a concert in St James's Hall, London, for Queen Victoria in 1883.
+She also performed at Philadelphia's Academy of Music in 1878 and at New York's Steinway Hall in 1879.
+From 1882 to 1885, she performed across Europe with her husband, giving a concert in St James's Hall, London, for Queen Victoria in 1883.
+While in London, she was featured in a benefit concert with Carlotta Patti and Signor Vergora.
+She went on to perform at the Musée du Nord in Brussels and joined a production of Weber's Der Freischütz in Germany.